storj/docs/app/node/faq/system-maintenance/page.md

 docId: Zh_lD6UPciHT53wOWuAoD
 redirects:
   - /node/resources/faq/system-maintenance
+metadata:
-pageTitle: How do I shutdown my node for system maintenance?
+  title: How do I shutdown my node for system maintenance?
 ---

 If you need to shutdown the Storage Node for maintenance on your system, run: